 Another of Rowcliffe's passions is Northeast Asian politics.
 His primary areas of interest are Hong Kong, Taiwan, South Korea and Japan; he has secondary interests in Singapore, China and North Korea.
 Rowcliffe writes about political party systems, electoral reform and democratic health.
 He previously lived in Busan, South Korea, but never once tied an orange, plastic carrier bag to the top of his head.
 Twitter: @DevonEastAsia

-Another of Rowcliffe's writing passions is association football (soccer).
-Topics include formal supporter involvement in clubs (including fan ownership), national knockout cup competitions (particularly the earliest rounds of England's FA Cup and the U.S. Open Cup), as well as non-League (amateur) clubs around the world.
-Rowcliffe spent three years living in England, including briefly serving on the committee of London non-League club Hanwell Town.
+Additionally, Rowcliffe writes about association football (soccer).
+Topics include formal supporter involvement in clubs (including fan ownership), national knockout cup competitions (particularly the earlier rounds of England's FA Cup, the U.S. Open Cup and Canada’s Voyageurs Cup), as well as non-League (amateur) clubs around the world.
+Rowcliffe spent three years living in southern England and briefly served on the committee of London non-League club Hanwell Town.
 He is currently writing a book, Who Ate All The Squid?
-Football Adventures in South Korea, premised on following a Korean football club home and away for an entire K-League season.
-Rowcliffe is often the sole spectator at games of his local amateur football club in Vancouver.
+Football Adventures in South Korea, premised on following a Korean football club home and away for an entire K League season.
+Rowcliffe is often the sole spectator at local amateur games in Toronto.
 Send help.
 Twitter: @WhoAteTheSquid